-Having trouble recording or streaming with PlayOn Desktop?
+Having trouble recording or streaming with PlayOn Home?
 Here are some ways to solve issues you may be experiencing.
 Click on the issue you are interested in to see how to resolve it.

 I'm having trouble playing/recording videos

-First, determine if videos are playing correctly through Internet Explorer and/or Google Chrome on your PC.
+First, determine if videos are playing correctly using Google Chrome on your PC.
 Navigate to the website associated with the channel and try to play the video.

 If the video plays fine in your browser, but it won't record it could be due to security software.
 If you have security software installed on your PC, it is possible that PlayOn is being blocked from accessing the internet through your firewall.
 The easiest way to confirm this is to temporarily disable your security software, try recording a video again, and see if the video still fails.
 If it does not fail, then the issue is caused by your security software and PlayOn will need to have direct access to the internet through your firewall.
 Refer to your internet security software and firewall for specific instructions on how to make this configuration.